 It would be careless of us not to explore the River Shannon with you considering it is Ireland’s longest river and winds its way right through County Leitrim along with ten other counties.
 Running over 220 miles, it separates the west of Ireland from the east.
 According to an ancient legend, the River Shannon was named after a Celtic goddess called Sionnan, the granddaughter of Lir, who was carried out to sea after a well she discovered burst.

 Along with exploring the legends, the River Shannon is bountiful with adventure too.
 From kayaking, paddle boarding, river cruises, and fishing, setting out on the waters and dipping our toes is probably one of the best things the Shannon has to offer.
+You could consider a cruise on the shannon with Moon River, a family run business.
 Boating along the River Shannon offers so much by way of things to do that it is a getaway in and of itself.
 Stopping off for the most scenic of walks, exploring the expansive loughs and of course pausing at the fantastic places to dine in with the many classic pubs along the way, makes this boating holiday a must do.
 With only a few locks along its length, the river is easily navigable and wonderful to explore.
 You may even spot swans, kingfishers or even a bottle-nosed dolphin along the way.

 Retreat to Nature